core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'max_subscribers': The default value is -1, indicating that there is no limit to the number of subscribers allowed.
 If this field is not present, the pubsub system will not limit the number of subscribers for the topic.

 * 'observer_check': The default value is '86400', as defined in {{!RFC7641}}, which corresponds to 24 hours.
-This parameter controls the frequency at which the server hosting the topic_data will send a notification in a confirmable message to the observer.
-This prevents a client that is no longer interested or has disconnected from remaining indefinitely in the list of observers.
-Note that if the topic_data is not hosted by the broker but by another CoAP server it is up to that server to apply the observer_check value.

 ## Discovery